kwtoh/todochecker/README.md

 - Just run "make" on the directory
 - This will build both the unit tests and the application itself into the folder called stage.

+## Run Instructions

+- run ./stage/todochecker for simple check
+- run ./stage/todochecker -h for the options to run the todochecker with